Nexo Office Raided by Bulgarian Police in Wide Investigation

 So what’s the catch?

-To put it simply, if a borrower wants to borrow $10,000, he or she needs to transfer crypto worth $20,000 at the time.
+Simply put, if a borrower wants to borrow $10,000, he or she needs to transfer crypto worth $20,000 at the time.
 The LTV, in this case, is 50%.

 The credit line can be repaid anytime.

-In case the value of the crypto-assets drops, the borrower will be asked to pay back a certain amount of the loan or increase the value of crypto assets to match the LTV of 50%.
+In case the value of the crypto assets drops, the borrower will be asked to pay back a certain amount of the loan or increase the value of crypto assets to match the LTV of 50%.

 In case the value of the crypto asset drops by more than 47%, the assets will be immediately sold, and the loan will be repaid.